-Come on party people, a backyard barbecue is no excuse to serve up foods that will keep you and your guests from stepping onto the beach (or the scale).
+A backyard barbecue is no excuse to serve up foods that will keep you and your guests from stepping onto the beach (or the scale).
 In fact, every barbecue has room for a few entrees and sides that keep your health-conscious guests happy and your body looking and feeling good.
-Try the following tips and you’ll be sure to wow your guests and keep them asking for more -- without them even knowing they’re “indulging” in healthier options.
+Try the following tips and you'll be sure to wow your guests and keep them asking for more — without them even knowing they're feasting on healthier options.

 Go for a healthier cut by choosing round, sirloin and loin cuts, which are typically leaner than prime meats.
 By exchanging six ounces of high-fat porterhouse steak for a leaner six-ounce sirloin steak, you'll save at least 150 calories, along with eight grams of saturated fat.
 Choose chicken breasts or drumsticks instead of wing or thighs.
 And for the brats (bratwursts that is), opt for chicken and turkey sausages instead of higher-fat pork or beef choices.